Purple Noon

-Purple Noon (Plein soleil; Delitto in pieno sole; also known as Full Sun, Blazing Sun, Lust for Evil, and Talented Mr. Ripley) is a 1960 crime thriller film starring Alain Delon (in his first major role), alongside Marie Laforêt and Maurice Ronet; Romy Schneider, Delon's girlfriend at the time, makes a brief cameo appearance in the film.
-The film follows Tom Ripley, a young American sent to Italy to convince wealthy playboy Philippe Greenleaf to return home.
-As Tom becomes obsessed with Philippe's luxurious lifestyle, he devises a plan that will allow him to take over Philippe's life.
+Purple Noon (Plein soleil; Delitto in pieno sole; also known as Full Sun, Blazing Sun, Lust for Evil, and Talented Mr. Ripley) is a 1960 crime thriller film directed by René Clément, based on the 1955 novel The Talented Mr. Ripley by Patricia Highsmith.

+Purple Noon stars Alain Delon (in his first major role), alongside Marie Laforêt and Maurice Ronet; Romy Schneider, Delon's girlfriend at the time, makes a cameo.
+Delon plays Tom Ripley, a young American sent to Italy to convince a wealthy playboy, Philippe Greenleaf (Ronet), to return home.
+As Tom becomes obsessed with Philippe's luxurious lifestyle, he devises a plan to take over Philippe's life.

-Directed by René Clément, the French/Italian international co-production is loosely based on the 1955 novel The Talented Mr. Ripley by Patricia Highsmith.
-Anthony Minghella's 1999 film The Talented Mr. Ripley and the miniseries Ripley are adaptations of the same source novel.
-The majority of the film's dialogue is spoken in French, although there are brief sequences in Italian and English.
+Purple Noon received positive reviews and made Delon a star.
+A second adaptation of the novel, The Talented Mr. Ripley, was released in 1999.

 Plot

-Handsome young American Tom Ripley has been sent to Italy by the father of wealthy playboy Philippe Greenleaf to persuade him to return to San Francisco and take over the family business.
-Philippe has no intention of doing so, and the impoverished Tom falls into sharing in his escapades.
+The young American Tom Ripley has been sent to Italy by the father of a wealthy playboy, Philippe Greenleaf, to persuade him to return to San Francisco and take over the family business.
+However, Philippe has no intention of doing so.

-Tom becomes fixated on Philippe and his fiancée, Marge, and covets the other man's life of luxury and leisure in the beautiful seaside town of Mongibello.
-Philippe eventually grows bored with Tom's fawning and becomes cruel and abusive to him.
-The final straw for Tom is during a yachting trip when Philippe strands him in the dinghy and accidentally leaves him to drift for hours in the blazing sun.
+Tom becomes fixated on Philippe and his fiancée, Marge, and covets their life of luxury in the seaside town of Mongibello.
+Philippe grows bored with Tom and becomes cruel and abusive to him.
+During a yachting trip, Philippe strands Tom in the dinghy and accidentally leaves him to drift for hours in the sun.

-Back on board, Tom hatches a plan to kill Philippe and steal his identity.
-First, he leaves evidence of Philippe's philandering for an outraged Marge to find.
+Tom devises a plan to kill Philippe and steal his identity.
+He leaves evidence of Philippe's philandering for Marge to find.
 Finding that Tom has obtained his bank records, Philippe seeks to draw him out.
-After Marge goes ashore following a blow-up with Philippe, he confronts Tom, who admits his plan quite casually.
+After Marge goes ashore following an argument with Philippe, Philippe confronts Tom, who admits his plan.
 Philippe offers Tom a substantial sum to leave him and Marge alone, but Tom rebuffs it, saying he is interested in far more.

-He fatally stabs Philippe, and after wrapping the corpse in canvas and weighting it with an anchor, he is preparing to dump it overboard when he is hit by the ship's boom and knocked in the sea, taking Philippe's corpse with him.
-Tom narrowly manages to make it back onto the ship.
+Tom stabs Philippe, wraps his corpse in canvas and weighs it with an anchor.
+He is preparing to dump it overboard when he is hit by the ship's boom and knocked into the sea, taking Philippe's corpse with him.
+Tom makes it back onto the ship.

-Upon returning to Mongibello alone, Tom informs Marge that Philippe has decided to stay away.
-He then goes to Rome, skillfully replaces Philippe's picture with his own in Philippe's passport, masters forging Philippe's signature, and successfully takes over the dead man's wealth, identity, and lifestyle.
+Returning to Mongibello alone, Tom informs Marge that Philippe has decided to stay away.
+He goes to Rome, skillfully replaces Philippe's picture with his own in Philippe's passport, masters forging Philippe's signature, and takes over his wealth, identity, and lifestyle.